 As well as their weekly outreach station at the Clock Tower every Sunday afternoon alongside Sussex Homeless Support, this team of over a dozen vets and nurses also work with hostels around the Brighton area to help "facilitate their inclusion of homeless people with pets".

 To help raise awareness of their excellent work, the Schweitzer Institute organised a benefit concert for StreetVet at The Brunswick Live in Hove.
-The event raised over £100 and all the proceeds raised on the night went directly to the Brighton team.
+All the proceeds raised on the night went directly to the Brighton team.

 This International Women’s Day, we celebrated the life of Helene Bresslau Schweitzer (1879-1957), one of the first female students at the University of Strasbourg and co-founder of the Schweitzer Hospital in Lambarene.